 The following section supplements the discussion of U.S. federal income taxation in the accompanying prospectus and prospectus supplement with respect to United States holders (as defined in the accompanying prospectus).
 It applies only to those United States holders who are not excluded from the discussion of U.S. federal income taxation in the accompanying prospectus.
-It does not apply to holders subject to special rules including holders subject to Section 451(b) of the Code.
 For purposes of this discussion, any interest with respect to the Notes, as determined for U.S. federal income tax purposes, will be treated as from sources outside the United States.